dativebase/cljfst/README.rst

   cljfst --- Clojure Finite-state Transducer Tookit
 ===============================================================================

-Finit-state toolkit written in Clojure.
+Finite-state toolkit written in Clojure.
 Based on foma https://github.com/mhulden/foma.

 At this point, cljfst is just a toy for learning Clojure and FSTs for NLP.